While there are a ton of amazing toddler toys, the trick is choosing a gift they’ll actually play with — and play with more than once.

 12. Wooden Dish Set

 I wish they made these for MY kitchen!
-These gorgeous wooden play dishes and pots will see a lot of play time.
+These gorgeous wooden play dishes and cups will see a lot of play time.
 Just start practicing making yummy noises now, because you’ll be eating a lot of pretend meals!

 You can never go wrong with a giant bag of blocks!
 We have these First Builders Big Building Bag, and both our kids love them.
 (And I love that they come with built-in storage.)